TinnedTuna/PPUKYork/York/Meetings/2013/04/26/minutes.md

 for grabs.
 At least one option is to start trying to gain a presence at other universities, for example, York St. John.

 Other short-term options are the York Skeptics in the Pub.
-Persephonne is willing to give a talk, as the Open Rights Group have given a talk there in the past.
+Persephone is willing to give a talk, as the Open Rights Group have given a talk there in the past.
 One potential area that is of interest may be the Medical Confidentiality campaign that has recently launched.